-A breakthrough approach with unlimited potential
+An approach with unlimited potential

-across industries.
+across multiple industries.

 Quantum sensing in action

-At the forefront of today’s quantum technology advancements, laser-written vapor cells (LWVCs) are unlocking new possibilities in precision sensing across critical industries.
+At the forefront of today’s quantum technology advancements, miniaturized laser-written vapor cells (LWVCs) are unlocking new possibilities in precision sensing across critical industries.
 Vapor cells harness the power of atomic vapors and their quantum properties, forming the foundation for highly sensitive and accurate measurement techniques.
 Because LWVCs are fabricated entirely from glass, they offer exceptional flexibility in design and geometry, enabling seamless integration into compact and complex quantum sensing systems.
 This approach simplifies traditionally intricate architectures and supports solutions where precision, sensitivity, and reliability are paramount.

 Applications